BrianWill/byteschool/markdown/os/Linux system calls for files.md

 ### chdir

 The *chdir* system call changes the working directory of the process.
-When we pass a relative path to a system call, it is resolved relative from the workign directory.
+When we pass a relative path to a system call, it is resolved relative from the working directory.

 ### symlink